ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Related Literature

 \section{Related Literature}

-The aggregate production function has been a cornerstone for the analysis of wage inequality. \citet{Bound_Johnson_AER92} and \citet{Katz_Murphy_QJE92} estimate an aggregate production function with two types of labor (skilled and unskilled labor) to understand the sources and mechanisms of changes in the skill premium in the United States from the 1960s or 1970s to the 1980s.
-These studies reveal that changes in the skill premium are partially attributable to the relative quantity of skilled labor but mostly to unobserved factors such as skill-biased technological change.
+A cornerstone for the analysis of the skill premium has been the aggregate production function. \citet{Bound_Johnson_AER92} and \citet{Katz_Murphy_QJE92} estimate an aggregate production function with two types of labor (skilled and unskilled labor) to understand the sources and mechanisms of changes in the skill premium in the United States from the 1960s or 1970s to the 1980s.
+These studies demonstrate that changes in the skill premium are partially attributable to the relative quantity of skilled labor but mostly to skill-biased technological change.
 For a given elasticity of substitution between skilled and unskilled labor, \citet{Acemoglu_EJ03} and \citet{Caselli_Coleman_AER06} measure relative labor-augmenting technology in many countries using an aggregate production function with two types of labor.
 These studies consider cross-country differences in changes in the skill premium as a consequence of the differences in the direction of technological change.

 \citet{Krusell_Ohanian_RiosRull_Violante_EM00} develop and estimate a four-factor production function in which not only skilled labor is distinguished from unskilled labor, but also capital equipment is distinguished from capital structure.
-They demonstrate that capital equipment is more complementary to skilled than unskilled labor, and attribute the rise in the skill premium in the United States since the 1980s mainly to a rise in capital equipment. \citet{Lindquist_SJE05} reveals similar findings to \citet{Krusell_Ohanian_RiosRull_Violante_EM00} in Sweden. \citet{Caselli_Coleman_AERPP02} measure labor-augmenting technology in the United States from 1963 to 1992 using the same production function as in \citet{Krusell_Ohanian_RiosRull_Violante_EM00} for given elasticities of substitution among capital and labor inputs.
-They find that technological change was biased towards skilled labor during that period.
-As far as we are aware, no further studies demonstrate the extent to which changes in the skill premium are attributable to observed factors.
+They demonstrate that capital equipment is more complementary to skilled labor than unskilled labor, and attribute the rise in the skill premium in the United States from the years 1963 to 1992 mainly to a rise in capital equipment. \citet{Lindquist_SJE05} finds similar results to \citet{Krusell_Ohanian_RiosRull_Violante_EM00} in Sweden. \citet{Caselli_Coleman_AERPP02} measure labor-augmenting technology in the United States during the same period using the same production function as in \citet{Krusell_Ohanian_RiosRull_Violante_EM00}.
+They find that technological change was biased towards skilled labor.